egrosdou01/personal-blog/blog/2024-10-19-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 ```
 The command above will display UDP packages between the `dnsutils` pod and `CoreDNS`.
 The Hubble cheat sheet can be found [here](https://cilium.isovalent.com/hubfs/marketing%20briefs/Isovalent%20-%20Cilium%20Hubble%20Cheat%20Sheet.pdf).

-### Optional: Troubleshoot with Netshoot Pod and TCPDump
+### Optional: Kubernetes Troubleshoot with Netshoot Pod and TCPDump

-If we want to see what is happening with the UDP packages when we perform a CURL request on a custom domain, it might be easier to instantiate a `tcpdump` using the [netshoot](https://hub.docker.com/r/nicolaka/netshoot/tags) pod.
+If we want to see what happens with the UDP packages when we perform a `CURL` request on a custom domain, it might be easier to instantiate a `tcpdump` using the [netshoot pod](https://hub.docker.com/r/nicolaka/netshoot/tags).
 Follow the commands below.

 ```bash
 $ kubectl run -it --rm debug --image=nicolaka/netshoot -- /bin/bash
 debug:~# tcpdump -i eth0 -n udp port 53
 ```

-Once the tcpdump is enabled, exec into the same pod and start performing CURL requests.
+Once tcpdump is enabled, exec into the same pod and perform `CURL` requests.

 ```bash
 $ kubectl exec -it dnsutils -n kube-system -- /bin/sh